-A perfect 100-percent NCAA Graduation Success Rate (GSR) score in each of the past six years (2007-13).
+A perfect 100-percent NCAA Graduation Success Rate (GSR) score in each of the past seven years (2007-13).
 Notre Dame also is one of only four programs in the country to record a perfect GSR and play for the national title in the same season (something the Fighting Irish did in both 2010-11 and 2011-12).

 Add it all up and you have the framework for a Hall of Fame career.
 And, on June 11, 2011, that's exactly what McGraw became, as she officially was the first Notre Dame representative to be inducted into the Women's Basketball Hall of Fame, an accomplishment now immortalized with a banner hanging in Purcell Pavilion.

 Still, with all of those accomplishments in hand, McGraw has shown no signs of slowing down any time soon.
 In July 2012, the veteran head coach signed a landmark 10-year contract extension (believed to be among the longest contract agreements in NCAA women's basketball history) that will keep her patrolling the Fighting Irish sidelines through the 2021-22 campaign.

 "For more than 25 years, Muffet has led our women's basketball program and represented this University with distinction," said Rev. John I. Jenkins, C.S.C., Notre Dame's president.
 "Her teams have excelled on the court and in the classroom, and I am absolutely delighted that she will continue to lead the Irish for many more years."